Todd Kohlhepp: Legal proceedings and guilty pleas

-Kohlhepp was charged with four counts of murder in relation to the Chesnee shootings, and one count of kidnapping in relation to Brown's abduction.
+Kohlhepp was charged with four counts of murder in relation to the Chesnee shootings and one count of kidnapping in relation to Brown's abduction.
 He was later charged with three additional counts of murder for the murders of Carver and the Coxies, along with one additional count of kidnapping and three counts of possession of a weapon during the commission of a violent crime.
 Kohlhepp's next court appearance was scheduled for January 19, 2017, where Kohlhepp's attorney waived their right to appearance.

 According to a report by WLTX, relatives of the Chesnee shooting victims filed a wrongful death lawsuit against him.
-On December 1, it was announced that Brown also filed a civil lawsuit against him.
+On December 1, it was announced that Brown had also filed a civil lawsuit against him.

-On May 26, 2017, Kohlhepp pleaded guilty to seven counts of murder, two counts of kidnapping and one count of criminal sexual assault and was sentenced to seven consecutive life sentences without the possibility of parole in a plea bargain that spared him from capital punishment.
+On May 26, 2017, Kohlhepp pleaded guilty to seven counts of murder, two counts of kidnapping, and one count of criminal sexual assault and was sentenced to seven consecutive life sentences without the possibility of parole in a plea bargain that spared him from capital punishment.